Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Abstract

 \section{Abstract}

-We study the scalar curvature of K\"ahler metrics that have cone singularities along a divisor, with a particular focus on two classes of such metrics that enjoy some nice properties: momentum-constructed conically singular metrics and the metrics of the form $\omega + \lambda \ai \ddbar |s|^{2 \beta}_h$.
-Our main result is that, on the projective completion $\mathbb{P} (\mathcal{F} \oplus \mathbb{C})$ of a pluricanonical line bundle $\mathcal{F}$ over a product of K\"ahler--Einstein Fano manifolds with the second Betti number 1, momentum-constructed constant scalar curvature K\"ahler metrics with cone singularities along the $\infty$-section exist if and only if the log Futaki invariant vanishes on the fibrewise $\mathbb{C}^*$-action, giving a supporting evidence to the log version of the Donaldson--Tian--Yau conjecture for general polarisations.

-We also show that, for these classes of conically singular metrics, the scalar curvature can be defined on the whole manifold as a current, so that we can compute the log Futaki invariant with respect to them.
+We study the scalar curvature of K\"ahler metrics that have cone singularities along a divisor, with a particular focus on certain specific classes of such metrics that enjoy some curvature estimates.
+Our main result is that, on the projective completion of a pluricanonical bundle over a product of K\"ahler--Einstein Fano manifolds with the second Betti number 1, momentum-constructed constant scalar curvature K\"ahler metrics with cone singularities along the $\infty$-section exist if and only if the log Futaki invariant vanishes on the fibrewise $\mathbb{C}^*$-action, giving a supporting evidence to the log version of the Yau--Tian--Donaldson conjecture for general polarisations. \\ We also show that, for these classes of conically singular metrics, the scalar curvature can be defined on the whole manifold as a current, so that we can compute the log Futaki invariant with respect to them.
 Finally, we prove some partial invariance results for them.